neginkheirmand/DatabaseProjects/README.md

 # DatabaseProjects
 ### First Project
 [This](https://github.com/neginkheirmand/DatabaseProjects/tree/master/1) was the first project for a database class at Amirkabir University.
-The assignment was to create a simple redis -in memmory- database to become acquainted with the basics of data managing systems.
-The project was implemented using **redis** as in memmory database and **java** as programming language.
+The assignment was to create a simple **Redis** -in-memory- database to become acquainted with the basics of data managing systems.
+The project was implemented using Redis and **java** as a programming language.

 ### Last Project